 Silver, however, actually did far better in this period.
 Not only was it in high demand for its investment hedging qualities, it was relatively undervalued compared to gold, which had already been going up in price through 2007 and 2008.
 This led to a rally in silver prices from less than $10 to nearly $50.

-As with any market indicator, the gold-to-silver ratio is just a number.
-It can’t tell the future, particularly given market volatility.
-And it is only a tool used by those looking to time the market or reallocate their precious metals holdings.
-So while this price ratio cannot offer investment advice, it does have some unique qualities and a chart history that can offer up some insights into economic performance and potentially even trading opportunities.
+As with any economic indicator, the gold-to-silver ratio is just a number.
+It can’t tell the future, particularly given economic volatility.
+And it is only a tool used by those looking to time their investments or reallocate their precious metals holdings.
+So while this price ratio cannot offer investment advice, it does have some unique qualities and a chart history that can offer up some insights into economic performance and may offer insights for crafting trading opportunities.

-You could compare this tool to similar ones like the Dow-to-gold ratio or the gold-to-oil ratio.
+You could compare this tool to similar ones like the gold-to-oil ratio, or the gold-to-GDP ratio.
 Each of these offer simple ways to indicate when large shifts are happening in the precious metals world and elsewhere.
-And watching how precious metal prices perform alongside major currencies like the dollar and the associated financial markets (including the stock market) allows for a more complete economic perspective.
+And watching how precious metal prices perform alongside major currencies like the dollar allows for a more complete economic perspective.